 CubeStar is being built by the University of Oslo and will do scientific observations of the space weather that surrounds Earth.

 The third student satellite is named NUTS and is built by the Norwegian University of Science and Technology (NTNU).
 This satellite will measure atmospheric waves.

 The Norwegian telecommunications company Telenor has owned and operated satellites in geosynchronous orbit since the early 1990s.

-These are the Thor satellites.
+These are the Thor series satellites.
 Thor 7 was launched 19th April 2015.
-It provides standard commercial telecommunications services such as TV, radio, phone and internet connections to a host of international customers, as well as broadband internet to the Norwegian research station Troll in Queen Maud Land in Antarctica.
+It provides standard commercial telecommunications services such as TV, radio, phone and internet connections to a host of international customers, as well as broadband internet to the Norwegian research station Troll in Queen Maud Land in Antarctica

-Satellites are infrastructure in space and depend on ground stations and control centres on Earth.
+Satellites are infrastructure in space and depend on ground stations and control centers on Earth.

-Currently, only one ground station is being used for AISSat-1, but more are under consideration as the need for space based AIS increases.
+Currently, only one ground station is being used for the AISSat and NorSat satellites , but more are under consideration as the need for space based AIS increases.

 Several of the educational institutions that are developing student satellites will have their own antennas and equipment to communicate with their satellite.